Articles tagged with kcrw

 And yesterday, the bill by state Senator Fran Pavley of Simi Valley to reducing …

-economy, Interviews, Issues, LA Noir, la riots, News, Summer, Watts Riots: 50 Years Later »
+economy, Interviews, Issues, LA Noir, la riots, News, Summer, The Mixer, Watts Riots: 50 Years Later »

 The Los Angeles Police Department says it’ll send dozens of elite officers into South LA in response to an increase in crime and reported gang violence.